List of Mercer University people

 Mercer University is a private, coeducational university in Macon, Georgia, founded in 1833.

-Mercer is the only university of its size in the United States that offers programs in eleven diversified fields of study: liberal arts, business, education, music, engineering, medicine, nursing, pharmacy, law, theology, and continuing and professional studies.
+Mercer is the only university of its size in the United States that offers programs in eleven diverse fields of study: liberal arts, business, education, music, engineering, medicine, nursing, pharmacy, law, theology, and continuing and professional studies.
 Mercer enrolls approximately 8,300 students in its eleven colleges and schools.

 Alumni

 This is a list of notable Mercer alumni and employees.